We offer our customers two types of replacement screen for Apple iPhones: Original and Compatible.

 Original - OEM (Original Equipment Manufacturer)

-Apple do not sell their parts, so this is the highest quality option that you'll ever get at a repair centre.
+Apple do not sell their parts, so this is the highest quality option that you can get at a repair centre.

 Fault/defect rate: 1-2%